 Given any deception strategy can be overwhelmed by an overwhelming missile attack, what happens if the enemy treats their missiles as scarce resources?
 This is not an outrageous assumption, as a missiles take time to produce.
 One could assume that the missile attack on the airbase might be the opening act of a conflict, but some level of missiles must be preserved for future use in the conflict.
 This creates a desire to be judicious in the use of missiles in the attack on the airbase, which leads to a subsequent modeling assumption where the enemy will try to match missiles to aircraft at the base.

 In the second iteration of this model, we assume instead that the enemy will launch the same number of missiles at an airbase equal to the number of fighters present at the airbase.
 This can be thought of as the enemy has some way to accurately estimate the number of fighters present (by perhaps observing some proxy activity) but cannot observe which aircraft are parked under which shells.
-Number of shells and decoys remain constant at 32, but the number of actual aircraft on the airbase is varied and the missiles launched equals exactly the number of aircraft on the airfield such that g = p in each scenario.
+Number of shells remain constant at 32, but the number of actual aircraft on the airbase is varied and the missiles launched equals exactly the number of aircraft on the airfield such that g = p in each scenario.

-As actual fighters are added, more may survive; however, as more aircraft more are likely to be destroyed.
+As actual fighters are added, more may survive; however, as more aircraft are added, then more are likely to be destroyed.
 What was discovered was that if a Commander wanted to maximize the number of surviving aircraft available for post-attack sorties, then he could do so by using a ratio of 1 aircraft to every 2 shells on the airbase.
 I wonder if this result could be derived.
+Good Idea!